hadz333/Player-Count-Graph/README.md

 The graph utilizes the matplotlib plugin.
 (https://matplotlib.org/users/pyplot_tutorial.html).

-The update frequency of the graph is by default 1 second.
-This can be changed via the update_frequency variable in the PlayerCountGraph.py file (line 12).
+The update frequency of the graph is determined by the user, who is prompted to enter a number when the program runs.